 This website is a random collection of technical information about the amazing Commodore Amiga computer.
 I have interviewed some great programmers, disassembled many copperlists to see how some famous games achieved their amazing effects, and also added a section on hidden messages in various games.
 I will soon add all the technical documentation from the old Action website here aswell.
 Enjoy!

-In terms of gameplay mechanics, Paperboy must surely rank as one of the most ridiculous ever devised.
+In terms of gameplay mechanics, Paperboy must surely rank as one of the most ridiculous ever devised.In terms of gameplay mechanics, Paperboy must surely rank as one of the most ridiculous ever devised.
 If you think about what is actually happening in the game, almost everything in it is absolutely crazy.

-While patching the Amiga version of SDI to run from a hard drive, I noticed a hidden statue of liberty picture along with a vandalised end credits screen.
+The mystery of who defaced the end credits screen in the Amiga version of S.D.I. finally solved!While patching the Amiga version of SDI to run from a hard drive, I noticed a hidden statue of liberty picture along with a vandalised end credits screen.
 The mystery of who did this began, and in late 2014, the mystery was finally solved!

-Ricardo Puerto programmed the Amiga game Risky Woods for Dinamic back in 1992.
+Programmer of Risky Woods, a game that featured an impressive 16 colour background pattern created with multiplexed sprites.Ricardo Puerto programmed the Amiga game Risky Woods for Dinamic back in 1992.
 Risky Woods featured a very impressive 16 colour background pattern created with multiplexed sprites.
-I believe it was the first commercial Amiga game to use this particular technique.
-He also created the arcade game Biomechanical Toy, as well as an extremely rare game for a theme park!
+He also created the arcade game Biomechanical Toy, and a game for a theme park!

 Back in the glory period of the Amiga (1988-1993), I found the most interesting thing in the magazines were the interviews with programmers.
 All too often they asked very generic questions that could relate to almost any game.
 Now thanks to the internet, it's possible to contact some of my childhood heroes and ask them the technical details behind their creations!

 - Alan Grier

 - Ian Moran

 - John Croudy